Third and Fourth Paddle

 Yet another day

-More carving on the piece today, although not for as long as I would have liked.
-It is starting to look more complete, as if most of the questions have been answered.
-I am feeling a little restless to finish the piece although I am managing to remain patient, knowing that patience is of primary importance.
+I have spent more carving today-although not for as long as I would have liked.
+The piece is starting to look more complete now, as if most of the questions have been answered.
+Still, I feel a restlessness to finish the piece.
+I am managing to remain patient, knowing that patience is of primary importance.
 I recognize there is still a good deal of finishing work to be done.

-I am finding the carving process on the piece to be amazing.
-I am letting myself go, relaxing and having my relaxed mind take care of telling the carving tool what to do, and where.
-I feel almost as an observer…although not totally.
-I have an impression that I have all the knowledge of how to carve the various figures, all the knowledge already within me.
-This is not to say that I do not refer to reference images at times.
-For instance, what does an otter’s front leg look like?
+The carving process continues to amaze me.
+I am letting myself go, relaxing, and having my relaxed mind take care of guiding the carving tools.
+I feel almost as an observer-although not totally detached.
+I have an impression that all the knowledge of how to carve the figures, is already within me.
+That said, I do refer to reference images at times-for instance, when wondering what an otter’s front leg look like?
 I have merely allowed myself, through trust and presence, to carve as I feel comfortable.
-This is not to say I am intellectually skilled in sculpture carving for if I were to approach carving using my intellect I might give up, knowing, understanding that I have not had the training or shown the ability to replicate objects realistically.
-Instead I have approached the process without thinking, more with trust in the process, and I find those results to be quite wondrous.
-This statement may sound a little corny.
-Intellectually I cannot imagine that I could have planned the design near as well as it has turned out, by just letting go and picking the shapes out intuitively.
+This is not to say I am intellectually skilled in sculpture carving for if I were to approach carving using my intellect or former training I might give up, knowing, understanding that neither have been my strengths.
+Instead, I have approached the process without thinking, more with trust in the process, and I find those results to be quite wondrous.
+Even if this statement sounds a little corny.
+Intellectually, I cannot imagine that I could have planned the design near as well as it has turned out, by just letting go and picking the shapes out intuitively.
 I intend to further direct myself to this intuitive process.
-This has been only my first intentionally, non- intellectually directed effort.

 Another day

-I wake this morning and feel amazed at how much metaphor is represented in the sculpture.
-So much metaphor unfolding before me.
-I marvel at how much there is to see in this single piece.
-My mind jumps to a vision of the paddle sculpture I have developed and how it too is continuing to gain meaning.
+I wake this morning and feel amazed at how much metaphor is embedded in the sculpture.
+So much meaning continues to unfold before me!
+I marvel at how much there is to see in this piece.
+My thoughts leap to a vision of the paddle sculpture and how it too continues to gain meaning, rich in metaphor and significance.

-As I consider the work involved to insert additional figures into the canoe, as I had been imagining that possibility, I am recognizing paradoxically that the choice of expression is mine.
-The mind boggles with all the meaning that is revealed to me.
+As I consider inserting additional figures into the canoe, as I had been imagining that possibility, I am struck by the paradox that the choice of expression is mine.
+The mind boggles with all the meaning revealed.
 I just would not know where to start to write it all down, or rather, I am not prepared to write it now.
-Instead I want to continue working directly on the piece.
+For now, I choose to work directly on the piece.
 I am excited about all that continues to unfold.
-I am very thankful to be doing this piece.
+I am deeply grateful to be doing this piece.

 Another day

-Carve, sand, carve then sand, definitely a lot of both today.
-I started about 8:30 am and it is now 11:00 pm and I have just finished up for the day It is difficult to discern what has changed.
-There is a little more shape.
-Things are a little more smooth.
-There are fewer rough edges.
+Carve, sand: carve again; then sand some more-definitely a lot of both today.
+I started about 8:30 am, and it is now 11:00 pm and I have just finished up for the day It is difficult to discern what has changed-there is a little more shape now…little more smoothness…fewer rough edges.

 Another day

-As the sculpture changes, defects in the wood of the figures are becoming more of a focal point, yet the less attention I give them the less the defects seem to matter.
+As the sculpture evolves, defects in the wood of the figures have become more noticeable, yet the less attention I give them, the less they seem to matter.

 Another day

-Pondering…paddles that are unique, yet do not function as paddles.
-Isn’t that interesting!
+Pondering…paddles that are unique, yet non-functional as paddles.
+Isn’t that interesting?
 I have been wondering why I have had this inclination to express both canoe and paddles.
-It does not appear to be Aboriginal culture that I am dealing with at all.
-Canoe appears to serve as metaphor.
+It does not appear to be connected to Aboriginal culture or a specific tradition, canoe appears here as metaphor.

 Another day